-The Sri Chinmoy Oneness-Home Peace Run, ( peacerun.org ) an international torch relay, will be in Bainbridge Island May 16.
+The Sri Chinmoy Oneness-Home Peace Run, ( peacerun.org ) an international torch relay, was in Bainbridge Island May 16.

 The international team from six countries is on a two-month journey throughout the U.S. to share a message that peace begins with the individual.
 Along the route they meet with schools, youth organizations and groups to give local citizens an opportunity to express their hopes and dreams for peace.

 The run is back on the road after pausing due to COVID-19 restrictions.
 A modified route will include passing the Peace Torch along roads in the Northeast and Mid-Atlantic states.
 Also scheduled are visits to Florida, San Diego, Seattle and Chicago.
 Runners will offer educational presentations that promote respect of others and the oneness of humanity.